makersacademy/rps-challenge/README.md

 Or it could be a draw.
 In either case, click 'Play again' to start another game.
 ![Draw](https://imgur.com/eBUGSZq)

-## <a name="Future work">Future work</a>
+## <a name="Future_work">Future work</a>

 I was able to complete the program to specification, using RSpec and Capybara to test drive it.
 In future, I will work on allowing a second player so that two humans can play against eachother.
-I would also like to make the userface more graphical, perhaps animating the win and loss.
+I would also like to make the user interface more graphical, perhaps by animating the win and loss.